Denshi Sentai Denjiman

 Denshi Sentai Denjiman (電子戦隊デンジマン) is Toei's fourth entry to its Super Sentai metaseries.
-It was broadcast from February 2, 1980 to January 31, 1981, replacing Battle Fever J and was replaced by Taiyo Sentai Sun Vulcan.
-The title given to this series for international distribution by Toei is Denjiman, Electric Fighters.
+It was broadcast from February 2, 1980, to January 31, 1981, replacing Battle Fever J and was replaced by Taiyo Sentai Sun Vulcan.
+The title given to this series for international distribution by Toei is Denjiman, Denziman or Electric Fighters.
+Denjiman is the second Super Sentai series to be produced in partnership with Marvel Comics, bearing a Marvel copyright.

 Plot

 3,000 years ago, the Vader Clan, led by Queen Hedrian, devastated the planet Denji.
 Denji Land, an island from Denji, landed on Earth.
 In modern times, the computer of Denji Land awoke the Denji Dog IC when it detected the Vader Clan approaching Earth.
-IC found five young people (who may or may not be descendants of the Denji people) to become the Denjiman in order to defend Earth, the Vader Clan's next target.
+IC found five young people (who may or may not be descendants of the Denji people) to become the Denjimen in order to defend Earth, the Vader Clan's next target.

 Characters

-Denjiman
+Denjimen

-The titular Denjiman are the first Super Sentai team to use a personal transformation device carried on their person (see below).
+The eponymous Denjimen is the first Super Sentai team to use a personal transformation device carried on their person (see below).
 Their costumes are the first to use helmets with translucent materials for visors (although some exterior footage shows their helmets with perforated visors as was the practice with previous Super Sentai series).